-Folder vs Area
+Folder vs Trailhead

 A Folder is a Trail that starts with a folder rather than a web page.
 Useful for grouping related Trails, say, every Trail you’ve opened while planning a trip, or every Trail about a single client.

-Folders and Areas existed because early users kept asking for them after spending an afternoon in the sidebar.
+Folders and Trailheads existed because early users kept asking for them after spending an afternoon in the sidebar.
 The shape of the request was always the same: "I have a lot of Trails on the same theme, I want them grouped."

 How to Create A Folder in Horse Browser